Free tax stamps create new markets?

 Quick Summary

-The removal of the $200 tax stamp cost for NFA items significantly lowers the financial barrier for consumers and simplifies sales for manufacturers.
-This change is expected to boost market viability for new, potentially less expensive regulated firearms, making them more competitive and appealing.
+The removal of the $200 NFA tax stamp cost significantly lowers the financial barrier for consumers and increases market viability for manufacturers.
+This change is expected to boost interest in regulated firearms and encourage the development of new, potentially less expensive NFA items by making them more accessible and appealing.

 Chapters